flowroute/flowroute-numbers-php/README.md

 		use FlowrouteNumbersLib\Models\Route;

 		?>

-3. Save the file in your top-level **flowroute-numbers-php** folder.
-For this example, the PHP file is named ***import.php***.

-4. On the command line, run the PHP file you just created.
-For example,
+ You have a few options for this:

+ 1. Create a single file that contains all of the Controllers and methods, then commenting out the lines for each method you don't want to run.

+ 2. Create a unique file for each Controller, adding only those lines relevant to that Controller, and then commenting out the lines for each method you're note using.

+ 3. Create a unique file for each method.

+This SDK covers option number 2, creating unique Controller files.
+However, regardless of which option you select, the file(s) should be saved in the **flowroute-numbers-php** directory.
+When you want to run a method, run the following on the command line in the **flowroute-numbers-php** directory:

-		run import.php
+		run <Controller File Name.PHP>

-4. Next, configure your API Access Key and Secret Key.
+Before proceeding, you must first set up your API credentials.

+## Set up your API credentials<a name=credentials></a>

-5. From the **flowroute-numbers-php** directory change directories to **src**.
+1. From the **flowroute-numbers-php** directory change directories to **src**.

-6. Using a code text editor, open **Configuration.php**.
+2. Using a code text editor, open **Configuration.php**.

-7. In **Configure.php** replace the AccessKey and SecretKey variables with your Flowroute API credentials.
+3. In **Configure.php** replace the AccessKey and SecretKey variables with your Flowroute API credentials.
 The file should resemble the following:

 	```sh
 		<?php